AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 >[!NOTE]
 >
->Starting with AEM desktop app version 1.5, there will be an option in the desktop app UI to clear the cache.
+>Starting with AEM desktop app version 1.5, there is an option in the desktop app UI to clear the cache.

 ## Finding the AEM Desktop version {#finding-the-aem-desktop-version}